Oropouche fever: Treatment

 There is no cure or specific therapy for Oropouche fever; only symptomatic treatment (such as analgesics for pain relief and fluids to prevent and treat dehydration) is recommended.
 Aspirin and other non-steroidal anti-inflammatory drugs are not recommended for treatment.
 Ribavirin is ineffective and is not recommended.

 Prognosis

 The infection is usually self-limited and complications are rare.
 Illness usually lasts for about a week, although in extreme cases can be prolonged and aches and fatigue can persist for several weeks.
 Patients usually recover fully with no long-term ill-effects.
 There had been no recorded fatalities resulting from oropouche fever until 2024, when two deaths were confirmed in the Brazilian state of Bahia.
+As of 2025, there have been 7 more deaths in Brazil.